Renters’ Rights Bill 2024 – What Landlords and Tenants Need to Know

 The court ruled that these blanket bans go against the Equality Act and discriminate against women, disabled and vulnerable people – making it more difficult for them to rent.

-The Government states they will enforce this by:
+The Government states they would enforce this by:

 • Supporting landlords to make informed decisions on individual circumstances rather than relying on blanket bans